arendma/Crekapp/README.md

 7. In Matlab run `comp_ecModel_rescale` to generate metabolic model predictions from the GEM and pcGEMs. (~2m on Ryzen5 4000 16 GB RAM)

-8. In R run `Program/plotprogrep_202207.r` to generate figures and statistics presented in the paper.
-(30s on Ryzen5 4000 16 GB RAM)
+8. Run `Rscript Program/manuscript_fig.r` to generate figures and statistics presented in the paper.
+(60s on Ryzen5 4000 16 GB RAM)